Doing well in a job interview has nothing to do with luck!

 A successful outcome hinges on how well this dialogue progresses and how effectively the candidate answers the questions.
 For many, this can prove daunting however the ability to answer job interview questions effectively is a skill that can be learned by anyone.

-Here are some additional simple tips which I have found to be very useful:
+Here are some additional simple tips for answering questions which I have found to be very useful:

 1. Don't waffle: